Isabella Stewart Gardner: Museum creation

 The museum privately opened on January 1, 1903, with a grand opening celebration featuring a performance by members of the Boston Symphony Orchestra and a menu that included champagne and doughnuts.
-It opened to the public months later with a variety of paintings, drawings, furniture and other objects dating from ancient Egypt to Matisse.
-The museum is still arranged with a variety of textiles, furniture, and paintings floor to ceiling.
+It opened to the public, months later, with a variety of paintings, drawings, furniture and other objects dating from ancient Egypt to Matisse.
+The museum is still arranged with a variety of textiles, furniture, and paintings, floor to ceiling.

 Illness and death

-In 1919, Isabella Stewart Gardner suffered the first of a series of strokes and died five years later, on July 17, 1924, at the age of 84.
-She is buried in the Gardner family tomb at Mount Auburn Cemetery located in Watertown and Cambridge, between her husband and her son.
+In 1919, Isabella Gardner suffered the first of a series of strokes.
+She died on July 17, 1924, at the age of 84 in her living quarters on the fourth floor of her Museum.
+She is buried in the Gardner family tomb at Mount Auburn Cemetery in Watertown and Cambridge, between her husband and her son.

 Legacy

-After Gardner's death, the fourth floor served as residence for the museum's director for over sixty years.
-While alive, Gardner herself would use the fourth floor for her residence.
+While alive, Gardner would use the fourth floor for her residence.
+After her death it served as residence for the museum's director for over sixty years.
 When Anne Hawley became director, she decided not to live there.
-Six months after Anne took office, the museum was robbed.
-More recently, it has been converted for use as museum offices.
+Six months after Hawley took office, the museum was robbed.
+More recently, the floor has been converted for use as museum offices.

-Her will created an endowment of $1 million and outlined stipulations for support of the museum, including that the permanent collection not be significantly altered.
-In keeping with her philanthropic nature, her will also left sizable bequests to the Massachusetts Society for the Prevention of Cruelty to Children, Industrial School for Crippled and Deformed Children, Animal Rescue League of Boston, and Massachusetts Society for the Prevention of Cruelty to Animals.
-A devout Anglo-Catholic, she requested in her will that the Cowley Fathers celebrate an annual Memorial Requiem Mass for the repose of her soul in the museum chapel.
-This duty is now performed each year on her birthday and alternates between the Society of St. John the Evangelist and the Church of the Advent.
+A devout Anglo-Catholic, she requested, in her will, that the Society of St John the Evangelist (Cowley Fathers) celebrate an annual Memorial Requiem Mass for the repose of her soul in the museum chapel.
+This duty is now performed each year on her birthday and alternates between the Society of St John the Evangelist and the Church of the Advent.

-Isabella Stewart Gardner was an intimate patroness of many artists, writers, and musicians.
+Stewart Gardner was an intimate patroness of many artists, writers, and musicians.
 An accomplished traveler and shrewd collector, she was a leading figure in American social and cultural life.
-In Boston they called her the "Queen of the Back Bay."

-The site of her former home (demolished in 1904) is a stop on the Boston Women's Heritage Trail.
+In Boston they called her the "Queen of the Back Bay".
+The site of her former home, which was demolished in 1904, is a stop on the Boston Women's Heritage Trail.
+She is the namesake of Gardner Mountain and Isabella Ridge in Washington state.